-The floating holiday can be used to observe, your birthday, a religious holiday or a federal holiday.
+The floating holiday can be used to observe, your birthday, a religious holiday, Election Day or a federal holiday.
 The following federal holidays apply:

-Martin Luther King Jr. Birthday (3rd Monday in January) President's Day (3rd Monday in February) Columbus Day - 2nd Monday in October Veterans Day - November 11
+- Martin Luther King's Birthday 3rd Monday in January - Washington's Birthday 3rd Monday in February - Columbus Day 2nd Monday in October - Veterans' Day November 11

-An employee's request to use his/her floating holiday will be granted or denied at the discretion of the Executive Director, provided that the employee's absence on that day will not interfere with the efficient operation of the organization.
-A floating holiday may not be used for a paid day off in recognition of a religious holiday which falls on a Saturday or Sunday.
+A floating holiday may not be used for a paid day off which falls on a Saturday or Sunday.
 The floating holiday cannot be carried over to the next calendar year and must be used within the calendar year or it will be forfeited.
-A salaried employee hired between July 1 and December 31 is not eligible for a floating holiday in the calendar year which he/she was hired.

-Paid Time-Off: Based on the employee's anniversary date, leave days with pay shall be granted to all salaried employees after the probationary period under the following schedule.
-Accumulated paid time off shall be used to cover vacation, sick and personal leave and may not be carried over from one year until the next.
+Paid Time-Off: Based on the calendar year, leave days with pay shall be granted to all salaried employees under the following schedule.
+Accumulated paid time off shall be used to cover vacation, sick, bereavement and personal leave and may not be carried over from one year until the next.

-Years of Service Annual Leave Hours/Days
+Annual Leave Hours/Days

-Less than 1 year 96 hours (12 - 8 hour days)
+96 hours (12 - 8 hour days)

-1-4 years 136 hours (17 - 8 hour days)
+136 hours (17 - 8 hour days)

-5-9 years 176 hours (22 - 8 hour days)
+176 hours (22 - 8 hour days)

-10 or more years 216 hours (27 - 8 hour days)
+216 hours (27 - 8 hour days)

-Leave days will accrue on monthly basis and must be used within the anniversary year or be forfeited.
+Leave days must be used within the calendar year or be forfeited.
 Leave days may be used immediately in accordance with the paid leave time policy.
 Paid leave time will accrue while an employee is on a leave of absence, including Family and Medical Leave Act and short-term disability leave, for a period not to exceed 12 calendar weeks.